Doctor’s Answering Service | Medical Answering & Message Service

 Doctors can also seek out plans that cover additional benefits.
 They can seek out a flat rate program, pay as you go, or high volume services with unlimited call options.

 One element of the pricing structure to note is the billing process.
-Many answering services offer plans that are based on talk time, while others bill by the call.
+Many virtual receptionists offer healthcare professionals plans that are based on volume of incoming calls or talk time.
+To avoid hidden fees, we recommend requesting a free trial with a company that has years of experience.

 That means billing only occurs for actual time spent on the phone.
 Doctors don’t have to worry about paying for salaries, time off, health insurance and other hidden costs.COMPARE QUOTES